evkuz/puppet/environments/production/modules/rsync/README.markdown

 ## Parameters: ##
     $package_ensure - any of the valid values for the package resource: present, absent, purged, held, latest
+    $manage_package - setting this to false stops the rsync package resource from being managed

 ## Sample Usage: ##
     class { 'rsync': package_ensure => 'latest' }